 "'Working here has helped me to get a better grasp on how obvious it is that Jewish values relate to everyday life,' said Wes Peskin."
 (Read more of the Washington Post article)

 "Michael Evers is the kind of college student for whom spending a summer mowing lawns or working at a summer camp just isn't enough.
 For Evers, a rising sophomore at DePaul University, meaningful Jewish experiences coupled with a deep commitment to social action translates into a summer in the nation's capital."
 (Read more of the David's Voice article)

 "Machon Kaplan participants live and breathe social justice, combining their interest in Judaism with their passion for improving the world."
 (Read more of the Texas Jewish Post article)

 Social Action Internships Three full days and one half day each week are spent in internships at the Religious Action Center of Reform Judaism or at other advocacy nonprofits across the city.
 For a list of organizations where Machon Kaplan interns have worked in the past, click here.

 Study Meet top people in their field and make connections.
-Several mornings/evenings each week are dedicated to specially designed courses offered only to program participants.
-Courses will include studying the application of Jewish values to current social justice issues.
+Several mornings and evenings each week are dedicated to specially designed learning opportunities.

 Community Life Students participate together in exploring DC, as well as social, cultural, and religious events.
 A highlight of each week is the group’s Shabbat celebration.

 Washington, D.C.
-Through formal and informal experiences, students will explore the Greater Washington area and will have the opportunity to hear from leading speakers on contemporary issues and will tour museums, synagogues, and monuments.
+Through formal and informal experiences, students will explore Washington, DC, have the opportunity to hear from leading speakers on contemporary issues, and will visit museums, synagogues, and monuments.